 A web designer’s relationship with their client is one that evolves over the lifespan of any project.
 You can position yourself as an advisor, expert, friend, and hopefully a longtime business partner by arranging yourself the right way, which allows you to start off on the right foot with your client and bears the best results for the project.
 Here are five tips to strengthening your client relationships.

 Actively listening is consistent engagement with your client no matter the circumstance.
 To show that you are tuned in, make eye contact and show a strong interest in the conversation.

 There will be information that you can use to formulate solid questions.
 Positioning yourself to refer to what some might feel are mundane thoughts on the project, make it clear to the client that you care about them, their business, and the work you are doing on their project.
 Design is all in the details.

 Feel the Vibe

 Be open about who you are, your creative processes, your technology and your opinion on their project.
-If you don’t know the answer, but another vendor may, share that vendor’s information.
+If you don’t know the answer, say so.
 If you try and hide something it will seem like it.
 Demonstrate your transparency and that you want the best for them.